naomiblkr/doc-mt-metrics-eval-public/doc_metrics_context/README.md

 Add ```score_doc-bert.py```, ```score_doc-prism.py```, ```score_doc-comet.py``` as well as ```corrupt_context.py``` to the directory of the corresponding metric.

 The doc-mt-metrics code base has been updated since the experiments were carried out, thus other minor changes might be required.
+The code utilizes the WMT 2021 news and TED Talks testsets and the COMET model ```wmt21-comet-mqm```.

 ### Example program calls to compute system-level correlations